srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_sa_emb_ue/source/index.rst

 Features
 --------

-The current implementation provides a functional NR SA UE (that is, able to establish a bidirectional communication link with a NR SA gNB).
-Hence, the embedded implementation includes the following features:
+The current NR SA UE implementation includes the following features:

   * DL bandwidth up to 10 MHz.
-  * Partially FPGA-accelerated L1:
+  * FPGA-accelerated L1 DSP:

      - Bulk of L1 DL DSP (PSS detection, FFT, channel estimation and PBCH/PDCCH/PDSCH).
-     - OFDM stage of L1 UL (iFFT).
+     - L1 UL shared channel and OFDM stage (PUSCH, iFFT).
   * Run-time performance metrics provided through the console.

 Limitations
 -----------

-The limited embedded CPU performance is constraining the maximum attainable performance of the current UE implementation (e.g., the bulk of the UL processing is currently implemented in software).

-The lack of a complete RF front-end also introduces the following limitations:
+The lack of a complete RF front-end introduces the following limitations:

   * A cabled setup is required, as no gain and/or RF filtering components are included in the XM500 daughter-board (beyond those baseline features provided by the HF/LF baluns).